tin-cat/emailqueue/README.md

 * The code is quite naive, built in the early 2000s.
 But boy, it's been tested!
 This means it will be very easy for you if you decide to branch/fork it and improve it.
 Emailqueue is a funny grown old man.

+# Docker version #
+There is an official docker compose project for Emailqueue that will get you a running Emailqueue server in a blink.
+Check it out: (https://github.com/tin-cat/emailqueue-docker).

 # Changelog #
+* **Version 3.4**
+  * Created the official docker compose project for Emailqueue (https://github.com/tin-cat/emailqueue-docker) that allows you to deploy a working emailqueue setup very easily.
+  * Added a simple HTTP API to queue emails, useful when running Emailqueue in an isolated server, or as a docker service.

 * **Version 3.3**
   * Support for Emoji.
   * Errors are now thrown using standard PHP Exceptions and are easily catchable.